 You can also visit the John Lennon Wall.

 The wall witnessed the change of times and tells the story of those who dared to voice their opinions through communist times and still today.

 The Malá Strana was another huge highlight in our 3 days in Prague trip!

 Other places that you might want to visit in the Old City of Prague

-Your schedule will be full with those above mentioned sights, however if you are looking for some other places to see in the old city center corner and you don’t have enough action for 3 days in Prague, then take a look at the following.
+Your schedule will be full of those above-mentioned sights, however, if you are looking for some other places to see in the old city center corner and you don't have enough action for 3 days in Prague, then take a look at the following.